-Before we look at the current hot trends in logo design, here are some key principles to keep in mind for getting a great logo that reflects your brand (we’ve listed 4 key principles below but you can see all 10 in our original post: Create a Successful Logo With These 10 Essential Elements):
+Before we look at the current hot trends in logo design, here are some key principles to keep in mind for getting a great logo that reflects your brand (we’ve listed 4 key principles below, but you can see all 10 in Create a Successful Logo With These 10 Essential Elements:

 - A logo should be simple: logos conveying a strong idea with minimal detailing.